h1renp14/PA_Media/README.md

 As setting up Node.js and Cypress took up the longest (issues with sudo and folder permissions), I was not able to find a reliable way on how to test the data returned from the response.
 Several attempts were made, but more investigation / time would be required

 A bug that was encountered relatively late deals with Javascript's new Date() method.
 It returns the wrong date which can cause some intermittent failures.
 I tried to use 'Date.now()' as an argument but it returned the same result.
 Again, more time and familiarity with Javascript would be required to investigate this further.

+##  Issues and Bugs ##

+Please open 'Assessment.docx' for the 2nd part of the Assessment.